MewPurPur/GodSVG/README.md

 ![usage](https://github.com/user-attachments/assets/51171c0c-cd88-4b69-b1a1-495b3f45f5bf)

-## Downloads and community links
+## Downloads and links

 Download the version you want from [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases).
 If you have issues with the download, look for a TROUBLESHOOTING.txt file.

 Link to the web editor: https://godsvg.com/editor

 To run the latest unreleased version, you can download Godot from https://godotengine.org (development is currently happening in v4.4).
 After getting the repository files on your machine, you must open Godot, click on the "Import" button, and import the `project.godot` folder.

-Another way is to open a recent commit and download its artifacts (Checks > export-optimized > Summary > Artifacts).
+Another way to run the latest dev build is to open a recent commit and download its artifacts (Checks > export-optimized > Summary > Artifacts).

 To report bugs or propose features, use Github's issue form.
 For more casual discussion around the tool or contributing to it, find me on [GodSVG's Discord](https://discord.gg/R8pM6vXWTY).
 All of these official communities are actively moderated.